Christovis/category-theory-for-programmers-companion/docs/part1.md

 ## 10-1 Polymorphic Functions

+What would a natural transformation in $\mathbf{Hask}$ be?
+In this category functors are endofunctors from types to types: $F: \mathbf{Hask} \to \mathbf{Hask}$ and $G: \mathbf{Hask} \to \mathbf{Hask}$.
+A natural transformation $\alpha$ must have a component, in this case a haskell function, at every type $a$, $\alpha_a : F a \to G a$.
+In programming we often drop the subscript and allow $a$ to very freely.

+Such a function $\alpha : F a \to G a$ is called *polymorphic*.
+In functional programming there are usually two types of polymorphisms: *ad-hoc* and *parametric*.
+Simply put, a parametrically polymorphic function has a single implementation for all types, while a ad-hoc polymorphic function can have different implementations depending on the incoming type (through typeclasses).
-Natural transformation are secretly at the heart of polymorphic functions.
-Infact, a natural transformation is a polymorphic function.

-A first example of a natural transformation is the Exercises 4.1.1 in [[RWH]](#RWH) on list operations, such as `safeHead` which is a function polymorphic in `a`,
+Thus, natural transformation are secretly at the heart of polymorphic functions.
+A typical first example of a natural transformation is the Exercises 4.1.1 in [[RWH]](#RWH) on list operations, such as `safeHead` which is a function polymorphic in `a`,

 ```haskell
 safeHead :: [a] -> Maybe a